trothenbacher/DreamList/README.md

 # DreamList

-An react-native application for Android and iOS where you create a list of items you wish to have one day.
+A react-native application for Android and iOS where you create a list of items you wish to have one day.

 # What I Learned